benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - Everything worked great when I was developing the server locally on my Mac
 - But once I ran it in our Vagrant Docker environment the server wasn't restarting on file changes
-- This is because the file system was NFS and doesn't support file modified event
+- This is because the file system was NFS and doesn't support file modified event (`inotify`)
 - So we had to resort to long polling
 - Really unfortunate because it's hard to know when the server will restart
-- Will be fixed once we switch over to Docker for Mac
+- Will be fixed once we switch away to Docker Machine

 =====